 Today we're talking with Jen Gresham.
 A “scientist by training and an optimist at heart”, Jen shows people how to turn their career fantasy into reality.
 Jen is the founder of the No Regrets Career Academy and a former US Airforce officer with a Ph.D. in biochemistry.

 Jen’s been blogging since 2009 – we first connected online through our blogs then met at Blogworld in Las Vegas in 2010.
 Jen even wrote about me on her blog in Do Something Scary and surprised me by gifting me a book of her poetry.
 Yes, she's a poet too which probably explains why her writing is so beautiful.

 Here’s more about Jen Gresham’s blogging success story along with her hot blogging tips.

 Let's get personal!
 Where do you live?
 Do you have a family?
 What do you do for work and play?

-I'm an American currently living in London in the United Kingdom – a life-long dream of mine.
+I'm an American living in London in the United Kingdom – a life-long dream of mine.
 I was born here, but my parents moved back to the States when I was just a baby.
 I still pinch myself that I made this happen.
-My family, my husband and daughter, are both here too.
+My family, my husband, and daughter are both here too.